Special routes of U.S. Route 61: St. Francisville, Louisiana

 U.S. Highway 61 Business (US 61 Bus.) ran 10.73 mi through St. Francisville, a town in West Feliciana Parish, Louisiana.
 The route followed a portion of former US 61 that was bypassed by the current alignment around 1959.
 Like several other special routes in Louisiana, the designation was unofficial, not recognized by AASHTO or printed on the official state highway maps.
 It was signed along portions of LA 3057 (Commerce Street) and LA 10 (Jackson Road).
 Signage was removed around 2013 when new highway markers were installed following the widening of mainline US 61 to four lanes and a change in several highway designations in the area.

 Natchez, Mississippi

 US 61 BUS in Natchez, MS uses part of US 425/US 84, then turns onto Homochitto Street.
 US 61 BUS turns right onto South Martin Luther King Jr. Street.
-US 61 BUS then turns onto a pair of one way streets concurrent with US 84 BUS (East Franklin Street northbound; Saint Cathrine Street southbound); Mississippi Highway 555 continues northward.
+US 61 BUS then turns onto a pair of one way streets concurrent with former US 84 BUS (East Franklin Street northbound; Saint Cathrine Street southbound); Mississippi Highway 555 continues northward.
 The routes then merge into a divided highway before meeting mainline US 61/US 84.